Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Incentive policy for epidemic stochastic models

 \begin{remark} We would like to insist on the fact that for the \textnormal{SIR} model and in view of \textnormal{\Cref{rem:RI}}, it is not necessary to consider that the process $R$ is a state variable.
 Indeed, its value at time $t$ can be deduced from the paths of $I$ until time $t$.
 More precisely, following the previous reasoning to find the relevant form of contracts, one could consider

 where, in this case, the population's Hamiltonian $\widetilde H:[0,T] \times (\R_+^\star)^2 \times\R^2\times A$ is defined by

-Since the dynamics of $R$ is deterministic and not controlled, a simplification occurs between the additional part of the Hamiltonian $(\rho i-\mu r) \widetilde z$ and the integral with respect to $\drm R$, which leads to the same form for the utility function as previously mentioned, \textit{i.e.}, \textnormal{\Cref{eq:utility_relevant_form}}. \end{remark}
+Since the dynamics of $R$ is uncontrolled, a simplification occurs between the part of the Hamiltonian $(\rho i-\mu r) \widetilde z$ and the integral w.r.t. $\drm R$, which leads to the same form for the utility function as mentioned in \textnormal{\Cref{eq:utility_relevant_form}}. \end{remark}